AdaCore/aws/readme.txt

 Notes
 -----

-You can have a look at docs/TODO file to see what are the topics that we will probably implement in future releases.

 The OpenSSL libraries (optional) distributed are for Windows only.
 On UNIX you'll have to build the libraries from sources, it is quite easy to do so.
 This has been tested on GNU/Linux without trouble.